-- 5.5.19 Permit uses that are integrated with and accessory to Employment Area uses, including but not limited to showrooms and retail sales associated with manufacturing, warehousing uses and other similar uses, subject to inclusion of appropriate provisions in the area municipal official plan and/or zoning by-law.
-Accessory uses shall not exceed 10% of the gross floor area of the primary employment use, to a maximum of 2,000 square metres. - 5.5.20 Permit, on a limited basis, employment supportive uses that complement and serve the overall function of the Employment Area including but not limited to restaurants, personal service and retail uses.
-Such uses shall be limited in size and scale in area municipal official plans and zoning by-laws to ensure as an aggregate they only form a minor component of the overall Employment Area (e.g. 10% of the gross floor area), with individual uses not exceeding 500 square metres.
-Nothing in this policy shall prevent area municipal official plans from further limiting the size of employment supportive uses or limiting such uses to appropriate locations within the broader Employment Area. - 5.5.21 Permit, notwithstanding Policy 5.5.20, employment supportive uses that complement and serve the overall function of the Employment Area up to a maximum of 2,000 square metres by amendment to an area municipal plan and zoning by-law, subject to the following conditions being met: - the aggregate of employment supportive uses only forms a minor component of the overall Employment Area (e.g. 10% of the gross floor area); - b) the use primarily serves and supports employment uses within the broader Employment Area; - c) the use will not have an adverse effect on the stability of the broader Employment Area; - d) the use does not introduce land use compatibility issues and meets the requirements of Policies 5.5.22 to 5.5.32; and - e) the use has been appropriately located within the Employment Area.
-Appropriate locations are those located outside of core Employment Areas characterized by manufacturing, logistics, warehousing, processing uses and other similar uses, and may include major intersections or along collector and arterial roads, along Regional Corridors, entrances/gateways and transition areas between Employment Areas and non-employment designations.
+- 5.5.18 Permit uses that are integrated with and accessory to Employment Area uses, including but not limited to showrooms and retail sales associated with manufacturing, warehousing uses and other similar uses.
+Accessory uses shall not exceed 10% of the gross floor area of the primary employment use, to a maximum of 2,000 square metres. - 5.5.19 Permit, on a limited basis, standalone uses that support and serve the overall function of the Employment Area including but not limited to restaurants, personal service and retail uses.
+Such uses shall be limited in size and scale in area municipal official plans and zoning by-laws to ensure they only form a minor component of the overall Employment Area (e.g. 10% of the gross floor area), with individual uses not exceeding 500 square metres.

+- 5.5.20 Permit, notwithstanding Policy 5.5.19, standalone uses that support the overall function of the Employment Area up to a maximum of 2,000 square metres by amendment to an area municipal plan and zoning by-laws, subject to the following conditions: - a) the use primarily serves and supports employment uses within the broader Employment Area; - b) the use will not adversely affect the stability of the broader Employment Area; - c) the use does not introduce land use compatibility issues and meets the requirements of Policies 5.5.21 to 5.5.30; and - d) the use has been appropriately located within the Employment Area.
+Appropriate locations are those located outside of core Employment Areas characterized by manufacturing, logistics, processing uses and other similar uses, and may include major intersections or along collector and arterial roads, along Regional Corridors, entrances/gateways and transition areas between Employment Areas and non-employment designations.